gounmanned/unmanned.team/README.md

 python -m http.server 8080
 ```

-Then open [http://localhost:8080](http://localhost:8080) and log in with your normal Vex credentials.
-You're now running your own local copy of the Vex client, talking to the same backend as everyone else.
+Then open [http://localhost:8080](http://localhost:8080) and log in with your normal VEX credentials.
+You're now running your own local copy of the VEX client, talking to the same backend as everyone else.

 ---